LLNL/units/docs/user-guide/from_string.rst

 -  "100 centimeters / 1000 ms"

 Will all produce the unit of meters per second.
 As a note there are quite a few more units that can be converted from strings than are listed in the defined units.
-Numbers are supports and become part of the unit.
+Numbers are supported and become part of the unit.
 "99 feet" would create a new unit with a definition of 99 ft.
 The multiplier stored would include the conversion from meters to feet*99.
 This allows for arbitrary unit definitions.

 Measurement strings
 --------------------